-Julie’s current clinical focus is using a functional neurology technique called Proprioceptive Deep Tendon Reflex (P-DTR)
+Julie’s main practice tool is using functional neurology, including a technique called Proprioceptive Deep Tendon Reflex (P-DTR).

 Julie has received her Advanced Level Certification in P-DTR.

-Contact our reception desk at Tonume to book with Julie, book online, or email Julie directly at email@example.com for more information.
+Contact one of our Patient Care Coordinators at Tonume to book with Julie, book online, or email Julie directly at email@example.com for more information.

 Julie has received certifications and attended a variety of courses including but not limited to: